Planning a travel adventure will always be nerve-wracking, but it can be even worse when you have a pet.

 However, you can reduce your anxiety by doing a few things before you go.
-These things are designed to help your pet feel more comfortable while you’re away, while also soothing any key worries you might have.
+These things are designed to help your pet feel more comfortable while you’re away and also soothe any key worries.
 Check them out down below:

 Take them to the vet

 There will always be a nagging voice in your mind that wonders whether or not your pet is okay while you’re away.

 You worry every second about whether or not they’ve fallen ill, or if they’ve been fed something they shouldn’t, etc.

 But, one way to calm these fears is by taking them to the vet before you leave.
 There should be a pet hospital near you where you can get a thorough checkup and a variety of other services as well.

 This helps assess your pet’s health so you know they’re healthy and refined when you leave.
 A complete physical examination is all you need to feel much better about leaving them without you for a few weeks or months.

 Make a list of dietary requirements.